garciapau/GitContributors/README.md

 and the API looks mature enough, since it was released more than two years ago (https://github.blog/2016-09-14-the-github-graphql-api/)

+### Service Reliability/Performance
+Since we are consuming a consuming 3rd party service, I need to ensure that it does not affect my service performance.
+Therefore I want to decouple my service's performance from Github's availability.
+I'm feeling more concerned about this than about the own service performance.
+This is why I've decided to focus on providing this 3rd party service isolation over adding authentication to GitHub client or asynchrony, parallelism to my service.
+Said this, I need a mechanism that will take the most from the concepts of client cache and fallback (from circuit breakers scope).
+The idea is, for properly formed requests, the service will always consume GitHub first.
+If it fails or time outs, then the response will be retrieved from the cache, if exists.
+There are several caches available but I prefer, for the purpose of this exercise, create my own cache.
+Also persisting the data (instead of keeping it in memory) sounds completely advisable, but I will keep it out of the scope of this exercise.

 ## How to build and run the service
 The service has an embedded Tomcat server available at por ```8080```.
 To test the service, just type: